Enabling Large Language Models to Generate Text with Citations: Experiments

 \subsection{Retrieval Analysis}

 The retrieval results play a crucial role to the correctness and the citation quality.
 Figure~\ref{fig:ret} presents the retrieval recall@$k$ with different datasets and retrievers.
 As the number of passages increases, retrieval recall steadily improves.
 Additionally, Figure~\ref{fig:ret} shows the correctness performance of two models: (1) ChatGPT \vani{} with top-5 passages (our primary baseline); (2) an oracle version of the same model employing 5 gold passages (\S\ref{app_sec:retrieval}; the 5 gold passages match the retrieval recall@100).
 Notably, both models' correctness lags behind the corresponding retrieval recall (except for ELI5 top-5).
-The discrepancy suggests that despite the presence of accurate answers in context, LLMs struggle to generate them in the answers.
+The discrepancy suggests that despite the presence of accurate answers in context, LLMs struggle to utilize them in their outputs.

 We compare the impact of different retrievers and different numbers of passages to LLMs.
-Table~\ref{tab:dpr_gtr_asqa} shows that GTR outperforms DPR in both correctness and citation quality, emphasizing the importance of deploying better retrievers.
-Contrary to the retrieval recall trend in Figure~\ref{fig:ret}, more passages in context do not yield substantial improvement.
-Specifically, correctness plateaus at top-1 passage and citation quality plateaus at top-3 passages.
-This further indicates the limited ability of LLMs in utilizing multiple passages within context.
+Figure~\ref{fig:ret} (right) shows that GTR outperforms DPR in both correctness and citation quality, emphasizing the importance of deploying better retrievers.
+Contrary to the retrieval recall trend in Figure~\ref{fig:ret}, more passages in context do not yield substantial improvement for ChatGPT.
+Specifically, correctness plateaus at top-1 passage and citation quality plateaus at top-3.
+GPT-4 (Table~\ref{tab:asqa_llm}) exhibits an increasing trend with more passages, but the improvement is not proportional to the retrieval performance.
+This indicates the limited ability of LLMs in utilizing multiple passages within context.